moliver28/research-handbook/content/handbook/company/culture/inclusion/dib-communications-strategy.md

 - **E-Group Communications** - Reminder: week 8 of prior quarter Content Ready & Reviewed: 1 week prior to the start of the quarter Released:
 - **VP+ Communications** - Reminder: week 8 of prior quarter Content Ready & Reviewed: 1 week prior to the start of the quarter Released: During the VP Directs Call
 - **Leadership DIB Council** - Reminder: 1 week prior to LDC Call Content Ready & Reviewed: 3 days prior to the LDC Call: 1st week of the new month
-- **People Managers Communications** - Reminder: 1 week prior to the start of the month Content Ready & Reviewed: 3 days prior to the start of the month Released: During the LDC Call
+- **People Managers Communications** - Reminder: 1 week prior to the start of the month Content Ready & Reviewed: 3 days prior to the start of the month Released: During the LDC Cal,
 - **Indvidual Contributors Communications** - Reminder: 1 week prior to the start of the month Content Ready & Reviewed: 3 days prior to the start of the month Released: 1st week of the new month

 ### DIB Monthly Initiatives Call